OFFICE OF THE HEAD OF MISSION

 Mr. Yosef Degu is a Chartered Certified Accountant (FCCA), UK with a wide range of accounting, auditing and administration experience.
 He holds Bachelor of Art in Economics and Diploma in Accounting from Addis Ababa University.
 He has more than fifteen years of work experience and more than 10 years in the African Union Head Quarters.
 He is now in charge of all administrative aspects which mainly includes Human Resources, IT and Procurement among others, and gives hands to finance whenever necessary.

-Ms. Kane is an administrative assistant.
-She has been working at the Mission since 2002.
-Her job is to coordinate the activities of the African Ambassadors Group; the group of African experts in the Main Committees and the Nominations Committee of the African Group.
+Ms. Anna Abebe is an administrative assistant.
+She coordinates the activities of the African Group of Ambassadors, the group of African experts in the Main Committees and the Nominations Committee of the African Group.
 She participates in the organization of conferences and meetings.
 She also leads the protocol activities and is responsible for the mission internship program.
-She received training in business English, secretarial and paralegal studies, and business travel.
+She received training in Administration and management related issues.

 MR. ABDUL DIAWARA CADRIME NATHALI

 Mr. Abdoul D. C. Nathali provides transportation services to the Permanent Representative and other delegates of the AUC.
 It also facilitates the distribution of letters and documents to the UN and other stakeholders.

 MR. TESFAYE TAMRAT